Reviewing VPNs is an ongoing 10+1 step process:

 10. Usability Tests

-If the provider offers service on iOS devices, we also do a simple usability test to see how it feels for the customer.
+If the provider offers service on iOS devices, we also do a simple usability test to see how navigation through the application feels for the users.

 Example: PIA lets you choose between light and dark mode on your iOS device.